albonidrizi/asteral/README.md

 Navigate to the Project Directory:

 bash
-Copy code
-cd asteral
+**cd asteral**

 Set Up PostgreSQL:

 Create a database and user for the application.
 Update the application.properties file with your database credentials.

-Build and Run the Application:
+**Build and Run the Application:**

-bash
-Copy code
+**bash**
-mvn clean install
+- mvn clean install
-mvn spring-boot:run
+- mvn spring-boot:run
-Access the Application:
+- Access the Application:

 Open your web browser and go to http://localhost:8080.

 Configuration
 Update the application.properties file to configure your database connection and other settings:

-properties
-Copy code
+- **properties**
-spring.datasource.url=jdbc:postgresql://localhost:5432/yourdatabase
+- spring.datasource.url=jdbc:postgresql://localhost:5432/yourdatabase
-spring.datasource.username=yourusername
+- spring.datasource.username=yourusername
-spring.datasource.password=yourpassword
+- spring.datasource.password=yourpassword

 Usage
-Login: Access the login page at /login.
+- Login: Access the login page at /login.
-Asteroids: View asteroid details at /asteroid/{referenceId}.
+- Asteroids: View asteroid details at /asteroid/{referenceId}.
-Favorites: Add or remove asteroids from favorites at /user/favorite/add/{referenceId} and /user/favorite/remove/{referenceId}.
+- Favorites: Add or remove asteroids from favorites at /user/favorite/add/{referenceId} and /user/favorite/remove/{referenceId}.
-Profile: View your profile at /user/profile.
+- Profile: View your profile at /user/profile.

-License
+**License**
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-Spring Boot Documentation
-Thymeleaf Documentation
-PostgreSQL Documentation
+- **Acknowledgements**
+- **Spring Boot Documentation**
+- **Thymeleaf Documentation**
+- **PostgreSQL Documentation**
-Feel free to adjust this template to better fit the specifics of your project or any additional details you want to include.
+- **Feel free to adjust this template to better fit the specifics of your project or any additional details you want to include.**